botpress/botpress/docs/guide/docs/quickstart.md

 The following features and configurations are done in the Admin Dashboard.

 - Creating new chatbots
-- Managing your Botpress Pro license and sync with version control
+- Managing your Botpress Enterprise license and sync with version control
 - Updating your profile and your Botpress Account [^1]
 - Unpacking and activating modules
 [^1]: Please bear in mind that this account only exists on your local Botpress installation.
 There is no central authentication service linked to our servers.